 However usually takes the car manufacturers and Motability dealers a few days to update the new prices on their websites.
 Thanks to the Motability Price Guarantee, the Advance Payment you pay won’t change even if it goes up while you are waiting for your new car to arrive.

 The brilliant thing about Motability is that they take care of pretty much everything.
-When you drive a Motability car, the insurance, breakdown cover, road tax, servicing and maintenance are all included for 3 years.
+When you drive a Motability car, the insurance, breakdown cover, servicing and maintenance are all included for 3 years.
 All you pay for is the fuel, so it’s important to consider the fuel consumption of the vehicle you’re going to be driving.

 Compare the Miles Per Gallon (MPG) figures of the vehicles you’re interested in to help you understand how economical the car will be and how much it's likely to cost you to drive around in it.
 Bear in mind that published fuel consumption figures should be used for comparison purposes only as they don’t accurately reflect what the car will achieve during ‘real world’ driving.